-For lack of good internet connection, it will be difficult for me to post "live-live" articles on this new trip.
+Without a good internet connection, it will be difficult for me to post "live" articles about this new trip.
 But I will try.
-Here are already some pictures of the Maldives from the sky ...
+Here are already some pictures of the Maldives seen from the sky...
 I chose a window seat in the plane, so as not to miss anything of the show.

 What is most striking when you fly over them is the fragility of these islets at the surface of the water.
 Their sand and coral barriers seem derisory when compared to the enormous, fiercely blue ocean.

 At the time I post these lines, my stay is already well under way ...
-I just spent a few days in a nice guesthouse, Asseyri Inn, located on an island just north of the Maldivian archipelago, Hanimaadhoo.
-It is an inhabited island, with a village and "real" people, not a luxury island-hotel exclusively reserved for tourists.
+I just spent a few days in a nice guesthouse, Asseyri Inn, located on an island in the very north of the Maldivian archipelago, Hanimaadhoo.
+It is an inhabited island, with a village and "real" people, not a luxury hotel island exclusively reserved for tourists.

 Despite the white sand and coconut palms, Hanimaadhoo and the so-called "local" islands are far from what we imagine in Europe, when we talk about the Maldives.
 But I will soon write more about the peaceful Hanimaadhoo in a future post.
-This is only for your appetizer...
+Here, it's just for the appetizer...

 Until very recently, contacts between Maldivians and foreign visitors were strictly limited and regulated.
 But things are gradually changing.
 As a reminder, the Maldives is not especially the country of freedom for its inhabitants, with a whole bunch of laws dictated by the sharia...

 For decades, the Maldives has staked everything on luxury tourism with delusional island-hotels, cut off from the population.
 The development of more modest guesthouses and accommodation for independent travelers on a lower budget is brand new.